Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Methodology

-where $\mathcal{E}_q$ denotes the set of constant entities extracted from $q$, and $\mathcal{V}=\{?v_1,?v_2,\ldots\}$ is a set of unknown placeholder variables.
-Each placeholder variable denotes an intermediate entity slot not explicitly mentioned in the query, encoding the implied semantic role and type constraints.
-The placeholders have unique identifiers in $\mathcal{P}$ and may be shared across constraints.

 For each $\tau_i$, the planner also generates a set of $m$ relation variants $\mathcal{R}_i=\{r_i^{(1)},\ldots,r_i^{(m)}\}$.
 This set makes the intended relational semantics explicit by enumerating plausible relation expressions implied by the query, and it provides an alignment target for later retrieval.
-During constraint-based retrieval, we will use $\mathcal{R}_i$ to match and filter KG relations at a finer granularity, reducing relation mismatch and discouraging retrieval from drifting into loosely related neighborhoods.
+During constraint-based retrieval, we use $\mathcal{R}_i$ to match and filter KG relations at a finer granularity.

 \paragraph{Anchor Matching.} We first focus on atomic constraints that contain a single unknown variable, since such constraints can be grounded by at least one observed constant entity.
 We define these atomic constraints as